TheCry/i-mscp-keyhelp-migration/README.md

 ssh-keygen -b 4096 -m PEM -t rsa ssh-copy-id -i .ssh/id_rsa.pub -p 22 FQDN-Remote-Server
 ```

+## How to use the migration script
+* Upload every file to one folder
+* Edit the file "migration-config.cfg" and add you credentials
+* Make the file "i-mscp_keyhelp_migration.py" executable (chmod +x i-mscp_keyhelp_migration.py)
+* Start the migration by running the script "i-mscp_keyhelp_migration.py" (./i-mscp_keyhelp_migration.py)

 ## Doings if something went wrong with API communication
 * First delete the new added KeyHelp user
 * Check as admin wheter a SSL cert was added while the last run and delete it